-Attached please find the amended Nevada Highway Patrol (NHP) proposal for the allocation of SFY23 (July 1, 2022 - June 30, 2023) indirect costs attributable to Federal Motor Carrier Safety Administration (FMCSA).
-The allocation plan covers FFY22 MCSAP Grant#FM-MCG-0666 under Agreement#69A3602230819MCG0NV.
+Attached please find a Nevada Highway Patrol (NHP) proposal for allocation of SFY23 (July 1, 2022 - June 30, 2023) indirect costs attributable to Federal Motor Carrier Safety Administration (FMCSA).
+The allocation plan covers FFY22 MCSAP Grant Application#MCG2021002058.

 Your consideration of NHP's proposed Cost Allocation Plan methodology for SFY 2023 is appreciated.
 If you have any questions or concerns, I can be reached at 775-687-8345.